-The Apostle Paul presents Abraham as the great exemplar of faith, the model for all who would live from faith.
-God counted his faith as “righteousness” while he was still uncircumcised, and thus, justified him apart from the “works of the Law.”
-Consequently, Abraham became the father of everyone who is “from faith,” both Jew and Gentile, and the “heir of the world.”
+In his Letter to the Romans, Paul presents Abraham as the great exemplar of the faith, the model for all men to emulate who choose to live from the “faith of Jesus.”
+God counted the Patriarch’s faith as “righteousness” while he was yet uncircumcised, and thus He justified him apart from the “works of the Law.”
+Consequently, he became the father of everyone who is “from faith” whether Jew or Gentile, moreover, he is the “heir of the WORLD” or Kosmos.

 Continue reading